 Transitioning from primary school to high school can be daunting and challenging for some students, whilst exciting for others.
-At Emmaus College, staff work hard, ensuring the transition into Year 7 is as smooth as possible.
+At Emmaus College, staff make every effort to facilitate a positive and smooth transition into Year 7.

 At Emmaus College we have a number of ways to assist students;

 A leader from the Student Wellbeing Team visits or contacts local primary schools from which students have enrolled for Year 7 at Emmaus College.
-This is a visit with Grade 6 teachers held during Terms 3 and 4 each year.
-This visit is designed to discuss students’ academic and social needs.
+This is a visit/phone call with Year 6 teachers held during Terms 3 and 4 each year.
+This visit/phone call is designed to discuss students’ academic and social needs.

-Students come to Emmaus College on a day in July for testing.
-This testing allows our staff to get an idea where students are in terms of literacy and numeracy, which will enable students to get the best educational and pastoral support as they begin and move through Year 7.
+Students come to Emmaus College on a day in July/August for testing.
+This testing allows our teachers to have an understanding of where students are in terms of literacy and numeracy learning levels, which will enable students to get the best educational and pastoral support as they begin and move through Year 7.

-Year 7 students have one half day and one full day of orientation to Emmaus College.
-One half day in mid November and one full day before the other students commence the school year.
+Year 7 students have an orientation day at Emmaus College usually in November and another day before the other students commence the school year.
 On the first orientation, students are introduced to their pastoral class and teacher.
-They will engage in a number of getting to know you activities and meet the students who will be in their pastoral group the following year.
-During the second orientation day, students become familiar with some of the everyday elements of secondary school such as their timetable, classrooms and lockers, and they are able to ask any questions they have to better ease them into the start of high school.
+They will engage in some getting to know you activities and meet the students who will be in their pastoral group the following year.
+During the second orientation day, students become familiar with some of the everyday elements of secondary school such as their timetable, classrooms and lockers, and they are able to ask any questions they have to better ease them into the start of their secondary school journey.

 Year 7 Camp

-During the first term of Year 7, students embark on a three day camp to Rawson.
+During the first term of Year 7, students embark on a three-day camp to Rawson.
 The aim of this camp is to develop relationships with other students in their class, house group, as well as their pastoral teachers.
-The activities on camp are enjoyable as well as aimed to develop skills and values.
+The activities at camp are enjoyable as well as aimed to develop skills and values.

 Peer Support Program

-Selected students from Year 10 work with Year 7 classes to build confidence and self-esteem in their younger peers.
+Selected students from Year 10 are mentors for our Year 7 students to build confidence and self-esteem in their younger peers.